-They are beautiful, long-legged sharks!
-I loved watching them and photographing them in the Red Sea.
-But I admit, they are also a little scared ...
+How beautiful are longfin mako sharks!
+I loved watching and photographing them in the Red Sea.
+But I must admit, they're also a bit scary...

 Fascinating face-to-face with sharks

-Whale sharks, hammerhead sharks, black tip and white tip sharks, gray reef sharks, silky sharks, nurse sharks, fox sharks, walking sharks, bearded carpet sharks ...
-This is not the first time I have the chance to observe, photograph or film sharks while diving.
+Whale sharks, hammerhead sharks, black tip and white tip sharks, grey reef sharks, silky sharks, nurse sharks, fox sharks, walking sharks, bearded carpet sharks...
+This is not the first time I have had the chance to observe, photograph or film sharks while diving.

-It shows a long-distance coming to meet me, not really frightened by my little person ...
+Below is a short 30-second video, made in the Red Sea in October 2016during a cruise aboard theExocetby one of my diving buddies, Doniphane Lachat.
+It shows a longimane coming to meet me, not really frightened by my little person ...

-The longimane can measure 2 to 3 meters long.
-It's a beautiful shark!
-I find it very beautiful, very photogenic, almost elegant with its long fins (hence its name longimane shark or "long hand") with a rounded white tip and his faithful cohort of small pilot fish.
+The longiman can be 2 to 3 meters long.
+It's a magnificent shark!
+I find it very beautiful, very photogenic, almost elegant with its long fins (hence its name longimane shark or "long hand") with a rounded white tip and its faithful cohort of small pilot fish.

-What a pace!
-And watching it swim is absolutely fascinating.
+What a look!
+And watching him swim is absolutely fascinating.

-Here is the series of three photos I took, during this little face-to-face we see in the video:
+Here is the series of three pictures I took during this little face-to-face that we see in the video:

 I come out of the water with stars in my eyes, after my very first encounter with a long-distance dog.
 And I will see others during the following dives!
 It was the Brothers, the "Brothers," two arid and isolated islets in the Red Sea, in Egyptian waters.

-Big Brother and Small Brother are renowned dive spots and the area is a protected marine park.
-When the swell is not too unfavorable, you can also explore two wrecks.
+Big Brother and Small Brother are renowned diving spots and the area is a protected marine park.
+When the swell is not too bad, you can also explore two wrecks.

-The Brothers Islands are located very off the coast, their falls are exposed to the currents and descend to several hundred meters of depth, so that one can cross there a so-called pelagic fauna (which lives on the high seas and does not normally does not approach the coast) in addition to the usual small fauna of the reefs.
+The Brothers Islands are located very far offshore, their drop offs are exposed to currents and descend to several hundred meters in depth, so that one can encounter a so-called pelagic fauna (which lives in the open sea and does not normally approach the coast) in addition to the small fauna usual to the reefs.

 In addition to the longimanes, I saw a huge tuna and barracudas.
-Several of my dive companions managed to observe a fox shark and hammerhead sharks.
-As for the coral, it seemed to me overall less spectacular than in Indonesia, but some parts of the reef are splendid.
+Several of my diving companions managed to observe a thresher shark and hammerhead sharks.
+As for the coral, it seemed less spectacular overall than in Indonesia, but some parts of the reef are splendid.

 To learn more about the Brothers, I refer you to the site of Alimata, a traveler diver who has explored these sites years before me, and who makes a very complete description on this page → Brothers Islands.